SambaCommunications/Samba-iOS-SDK/README.md

 ## Let's get started

-1. Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to receive your publisherId and SecretKey.
-You need to use those later in your code.
+1. In order to connect to our system you will need a PublisherId and a SecretKey.
+Please contact your SambaNetworks Account Manager or contact us at sales@sambanetworks.com in order to receive these.
-2. Add SambaSDK in your project in the following way:
+2. Add the Samba SDK to your project in the following way:
     a.
 Download ```SambaSDK.framework```.
     b.
-Drag ```SambaSDK.framework``` directory into Xcode under Frameworks.
+Drag the ```SambaSDK.framework``` directory into Xcode under Frameworks.
     c.
-Now you should add ```Alamofire```, ```KissXML``` and ```youtube-ios-player-helper``` in your project.
-We recommend           you to include them by using Cocoapods, but you can check each Framework's page to find more ways to do this.
-For             adding them through Cocoapods, add in Podfile, the next lines:
+Now you should add ```Alamofire```, ```KissXML``` and ```youtube-ios-player-helper``` to your project.
+We recommend           you to include them by using Cocoapods, but you can also check each Framework's page to find more ways to integrate.
+In order to add the frameworks through Cocoapods please add the following lines to the Podfile:
                  ```pod 'Alamofire', '~> 4.6'``` <br/>
                  ```pod 'KissXML'``` <br />
                  ```pod 'youtube-ios-player-helper', '~> 0.1.4'``` <br />